 How to Find (Almost) Any Email Address

 The hardest part of email outreach can be getting your hands on the contact info you need.
 Not everyone makes their email address available to the public.

-Clearbit Connect offers a free Gmail extension that will help you search for contacts by organization to find the business emails of people you might want to reach out to.
+Clearbit Connect offers a free Gmail extension that will help you search by organization to find the business emails of people you might want to reach out to.

 Alternatively, if that fails and you can’t find the email of a specific contact, you can turn to social media (more on that later) or ask for an introduction from a mutual connection if you happen to share one with the person you want to connect with.

 Choosing a Shotgun vs. Rifle Approach to Cold Emailing

 There are essentially two ways to approach cold emailing.

 A “shotgun approach” to cold emailing trades personalization and targeted messaging in favor of reaching more people with a single email.
 You won't know who, if anyone, will answer so it easily becomes about how many contacts you reach out to.